-Poet, novelist and dancer Tishani Doshi is launching her fourth collection A God at the Door with a series of virtual readings organised by UK and Irish festivals.
+Poet, novelist and dancer Tishani Doshi launched her fourth collection A God at the Door with a series of virtual readings organised by UK and Irish festivals.
 She read at StAnza, Mountains to Sea, Cardiff Poetry Festival and Cúirt International Festival of Literature ahead of UK publication on 22 April 2021, and at Swindon Festival of Literature in May.
 A film of her joint Bloodaxe launch event on 20 April can be seen below, along with a stunning filmed reading she made for the Coronet Inside Out series.

 In 2018 Tishani toured the UK and Ireland with readings and dance/spoken word performances for her third collection Girls Are Coming Out of the Woods, a Poetry Book Society Recommendation.
 The collection and her accompanying dance performance were shortlisted for the Ted Hughes Award for New Work in Poetry 2018.

 Her previous two collections were Everything Begins Elsewhere, published by Bloodaxe in 2012, and her debut, Countries of the Body (Aark Arts) winner of the Forward Prize for best first collection.
 Her second novel, Small Days and Nights (Bloomsbury, 2019) was shortlisted for the RSL Ondaatje Prize.

 A God at the Door is on the shortlist for the Forward Prize for Best Collection 2021.